grpc/proposal/A72-open-telemetry-tracing.md

 TextMap propagator does not show visible performance impact for C++, which is the most sensitive language to performance, based on internal micro benchmarking.
 Therefore, gRPC will only support propagating `grpc-trace-bin` in TextMap propagator.

-gRPC will expose a custom `GrpcTraceBinPropagator` that implements `TextMapPropagator`.
-This grpc-provided propagator still uses the `grpc-trace-bin` header for context propagation.
 A `grpc-trace-bin` formatter implementation for OpenTelemetry is needed in each language, which can be similar to the OpenCensus implementation.
 Go already has community support for that.